 We are still getting worked, the white capped monsters are beating the shit out of Tin Tin.
 We are Hove To again, some of these waves hit with such force they drive the boat 20 - 30 feet to port before we heel right over, water squeezes though hatches that have been locked down tight.
 There always seems to be a bloody drip finding me.

 Trying to stand in the yacht is like an Olympic sport and using the head now there's a challenge, I am considering fitting a race harness for "shits and giggles".
 Once watched a crew member get thrown out of the head mid motion by a large wave, was a little nasty.

 The 5L soup pot has been tied to the stove for the last few day, reheat, add one can of anything found in a locker and try take one cup out without wearing it.
 All meals are considered a surprise.
 The Soup pot was a trick I learned off Chris the skipper enroute to Antarctica.
 Wraps Crackers energy bars and a rich thick soup served in dog bowls so they don't tip over, have since upgraded to Tupperware bowls with vented lids, you can chase a bowl of soup around the cabin and it stays warm for ages.

 Wet weather gear gets slept in and every thing in the boat is wet.

 2 x traveller blocks shattered

 3rd reef line worn through 80% (new rope)

 To dangerous to fix this evening, its a tomorrow job, hope it holds.

-Time to tighten the mizzen stays found 2 stays had loosened with constant rough weather, one stay was so loose it was a little scary.
-Note to self be more vigilant on morning rig inspection and use tie wire on rear main stay as pins were removed when the new rig was fitted.
+Time to tighten the mizzen stays, I found 2 stays had loosened with constant rough weather, one stay was so loose it was a little scary.
+Note to self be more vigilant on morning rig inspection and use tie wire on rear main stay's.
+The pins were removed when the new rig was fitted.